argalx/we-got-it-all-for-you/README.md

 # WE GOT IT ALL FOR YOU (StackTrek Design a Database Activity)
-StackTrek - Design a Database Activity (The Department)
+StackTrek - Design a Database Activity (WE GOT IT ALL FOR YOU)

 # Built With
 - Python3